 Before you start

-- Check page “For which purposes you may apply a grant?” to be sure that the purpose of your application is line with our instructions.
+- Check the page “For which purposes you may apply a grant?” to be sure that the purpose of your application is line with our instructions.

 Submit your application using the online grant application system.
 Recipients of grants will also need to use the system for submitting the payment schedule and the final report.

-Prepare to fill in basic information on the project, budget, other funding received or applied for, and to submit attachments in pdf format.
+Prepare to fill in the basic information on the project, budget, other funding received or applied for, and to submit attachments in pdf format.
 Obligatory attachments are CV and a list of publications.
 Doctoral students must also submit an extract of the study register that includes a proof on the right to post-graduate studies.
 Other obligatory attachments depend on the type of the grant applied (see point 4 “Attachments” below).